The 1950’s Fabulous Foursome!

 street on their way back to the cottage, they started harmonizing to "I’d Rather Die Young" (The Hilltoppers), which they'd just listened to

 around 15 times on the juke box at the Swing Inn.
-All at once they heard a commotion and four girls came running out from the darkness,
+All at once they heard a commotion and four girls came running from out of the

-gushing over how great they sounded and asking them to sing some more.
-Taken totally aback they fled, but harmonized a LOT for the
+darkness, gushing over how great they sounded and asking them to sing some more.
+Taken totally aback they fled, but harmonized a

 That fall Phil went into electrical engineering and Stan entered law school, both at the University of Toronto.
 One day Phil's class was out